-This transition from Dussehra to Diwali usually lasts 21 days, when the moon really begins its phase of decline.
+This transition from Dussehra to Diwali usually lasts 21 days, when the moon begins its phase of decline.
 Another mythology says that Lord Rama spent 21 days walking from Sri Lanka to return to his kingdom, Ayodhya, along with Sita and the others.

-What does Google map show about this?
+What does Google Maps show about this?

 If you check Google Maps, you will notice that if you travel by car, it may take 82 hours to travel from Sri Lanka to Ayodhya, while it is said that the travel time from the place of Ravana to the kingdom of Ram is 20-21 days.
 Well, we have run out of words after knowing this strange fact.

 - 75 Happy Diwali 2022 Greeting Cards Quotes & Images

 - How & Why to Celebrate Bhai Tika on Tihar

 - 100 Happy Dipawali Wishes SMS Messages Collection

 - 105 Special Tihar Wishing SMS and Message for Tihar